ecohen1125/Project04-Platformer/README.md

 Changed the graphics of the level and background

-Created one big level with a background and a little challenge to get to the end of it
+Created one big level with a little challenge to get to the end of it

 Added a health system that ends the game if you run out of life (start with 3)